 5 Facts to Keep You Healthy This Winter

 From the time we are young, we hear advice from our parents about staying healthy and warm in the cold weather.
-Some of the advice is worth listening to but others are nothing more than a myth.
+Some of this advice is worth listening to, but some of it nothing more than a myth.

 It is easy to see how some myths may get started.
-A good example is about people catching more colds in the winter.
-A biologist at Rush University Medical Center, John Segreti, MD 1, says that the fact that people tend to get more colds is not because the temperatures change abruptly or because it is colder.
+A good example is the common observation that people catch colds easier when the weather gets colder.
+A biologist at Rush University Medical Center, John Segreti, MD 1, says that this is not, in fact, because the temperatures change abruptly, or because it is colder.

-The following five statements that are often believed about cold weather will likely sound familiar.
+The following five misunderstandings about cold weather will likely sound familiar.
 Understanding the truth behind them will help you to stay healthier this winter.

 1. Most of the body's heat is lost through the head.

 You do lose heat through your head, but any body part that is not covered will lose heat.
 According to some research, people will not lose more than 10% of their body heat through the head.

 Wearing a hat when you go outside is always a good idea when it is cold.
 The hat will help you to stay warm, but it will not provide sufficient protection.
 Consider your clothing from head to toe.

 2. Green mucus means bacterial infection

 This is also a myth.
 If you cough up green mucus, you might be surprised to know that it is not abnormal.
 The fact that the mucus is green means that the illness you do have is losing its grip.